-Summary Assessment Tasks 1(a) and 1(b) Assessment Task 2 Assessment Task 3 Assessment Task 4 Title/Name In-class tests Class presentation Mid-semester multiple-choice examination Final exam Description These tests are closed book and conducted in class.
-Test 1(a) will cover Lecture Area 1 to 3 inclusive and test 1(b) will cover Lecture Area 6, 7 and 8 This assessment tests your ability to, address a specific area of the unit and present your research effectively to your class group This exam is closed book and will cover Lecture Area 1 to 5 inclusive This exam is closed book and will cover Lecture Area 5 to 11 inclusive Due date Test 1(a) is held in class 5 of the unit (week beginning 30 August).
-Test 1(b) is held in class 9 of the unit (week beginning 11 October) On the date allocated for the presentation Held in the period 22 to 25 September This will be held at the conclusion of the unit in the formal examination period % Weighting 5% X 2 = [10%] [20%] [20%] [50%] Grading method Each test will contain 5 questions x 1 mark each.
-The test will be marked in class This assessment component is based on students being able to deliver a presentation that is precise as to the relevant law, informative and engaging for the audience Each question will require students to discriminate (decide) between a number of responses to a question and select the appropriate response.
-The exam will be marked electronically The exam may include both problem-style and multiple-choice questions.
+Summary Assessment Task 1 Assessment Task Assessment Task 3 Title/Name Class Mid-semester Final exam presentation examination Description This assessment tests your ability to, address a specific area of the unit and present your research effectively to your class group This exam is closed book This exam is closed book Due date On the date allocated for the presentation To be advised This will be held at the conclusion of the unit in the formal examination period % Weighting [20%] [20%] [60%] Grading method This assessment component is based on students being able to deliver a presentation that is precise as to the relevant law, informative and engaging for the audience Each question will require students to discriminate (decide) between a number of responses to a question and select the appropriate response.
+The exam may be marked electronically The exam may include both problem-style and multiple-choice questions.
 For the multiple choice questions selection of the appropriate response is required.
-These questions will be marked electronically.
+These questions may be marked electronically.
 For problem-style questions students must demonstrate a knowledge of the relevant law and an ability to apply such law to answer (resolve, respond to, deal with) the question.
-These questions will be marked by one of the team of markers.
-Submission method In class Throughout semester Formal examination Formal examination Feedback Marked in class and accordingly feedback on your performance will be immediate Immediate feedback is available from the lecturer The exam will be marked electronically.
-Your result (your mark) will be your feedback on your performance and will enable you to assess your progress Students will receive their final grade at the conclusion of the unit Estimated student workload Attendance at classes including preparation plus 3+ hours revision for each test 7+ hours research and preparation plus presenting Attendance at classes including preparation plus 10+ hours revision Attendance at classes including preparation plus 20+ hours revision
+Submission Throughout Formal Formal examination Feedback semester Immediate feedback is available from the lecturer examination The exam may be marked electronically.
+Your result (your mark) will be your feedback on your performance and will enable you to assess your progress Students will receive their final grade at the conclusion of the unit Estimated student workload 7+ hours research and preparation plus presenting Attendance at classes including preparation plus 10+ hours revision Attendance at classes including preparation plus 20+ hours revision

-Learning outcomes assessed Assessment Tasks 1(a) and 1(b) Assessment Task 2 Assessment Task 3 Assessment Task 4 1 The ability to Responding and The ability to The ability to comprehend, communicating in comprehend, digest comprehend, digest digest and apply class and apply unit and apply unit unit content content content 2 Awareness, The ability to Awareness, Awareness, perception and comprehend, digest perception and perception and effective note- and apply unit effective note-taking effective note-taking taking in lectures content in lectures in lectures 3 For Test 1: Understand: - characteristics of the various forms of business organisations - past and present corporate legislative framework - formation of companies and different types of companies - the company constitution and how it affects the company's activities.
-Understand the specific target outcomes dealt with in each Lecture Area and in particular research, organise and digest specific allotted topic Understand: - characteristics of the various forms of business organisations - past and present corporate legislative framework - how companies are formed and different types of companies - the company constitution and how it affects the company's activities.
-All of the previous specific target outcomes that are relevant to the coverage of this exam plus: - Be aware of corporate governance matters including the impact of relevant ethical issues. - Understand how shareholders rights are protected. - Understand how the Corporations Act regulates acquisition and disposal of shares. - Understand corporate insolvency in the current regulatory environment.
+Learning outcomes assessed Assessment Task 1 Assessment Task 2 Assessment Task 3 1 Responding and The ability to The ability to communicating in comprehend, digest comprehend, digest class and apply unit and apply unit content content 2 The ability to Awareness, Awareness, comprehend, dige st perception and perception and and apply unit effective note-taking effective note-taking content in lectures in lectures 3 Understand the specific target outcomes dealt wi in each Lecture Ar and in particular research, organise and digest specific allotted topic system contracts, tort - Agency and the All of the previous specific target outcomes that are relevant to the coverage of this exam plus: - Be aware of corporate governance matters including the impact of relevant ethical issues. - Understand how shareholders rights are protected. - Understand how the Corporations Act regulates acquisition and disposal of shares. - Understand personal and corporate insolvency

-Assessment Assessment Assessment Task 3 Assessment Tasks 1(a) and Task 2 Task 4 1(b) 4 For Test 2: - Understand corporate management issues, in particular the role and obligations of directors. - Be aware of corporate governance matters including the impact of relevant ethical issues.
-Apply the law clearly to analyse and solve problems relating to company law.
-Understand corporate management issues, in particular the role and obligations of directors.
+Assessment Task 1 Assessment Task 2 Assessment Task 3 4 - Apply the law clearly to analyse and solve problems relating to company law.
 Apply the law clearly to analyse and solve problems relating to company law Apply the law clearly to analyse and solve problems relating to company law 5 Develop an interest in, and an understanding of, current corporate issues.
-Graduate capabilities assessed 1a Discipline specific knowledge and skills Discipline specific knowledge and skills Discipline specific knowledge and skills Discipline specific knowledge and skills 1b Effective communication Problem solving and research capability Problem solving and research capability 1c Problem solving and research capability Critical, analytical and integrative thinking Critical, analytical and integrative thinking 1d Critical, analytical and integrative thinking
+Graduate capabilities assessed 1a Discipline specific knowledge and skills Discipline specific knowledge and skills Discipline specific knowledge and skills 1b Effective communication Problem solving and research capability Problem solving and research capability 1c Problem solving and research capability Critical, analytical and integrative thinking Critical, analytical and integrative thinking 1d Critical, analytical and integrative thinking